 If you don’t, then this may not be for you!
 Microsoft Learning have put together a new online game which is designed to help (and encourage!) system managers or developers to consider certification (as in, Microsoft certification, rather than men-in-white-coats-certification.
 Hmm, I wonder if over the Atlantic, they don’t have that second meaning, as in “Mark is certifiable”)

-Anyway, if you want to find out if you’re certifiable, or you want to set up healthy competition between your IT team in college (or even amongst your IT students), then this could be just for you.
-And it could be ideal if you live in the Midlands and get the promised 2-8 inches of snow overnight tonight!
+Anyway, if you want to find out if you’re certifiable, or you want to set up healthy competition between your IT team across campus (or even amongst your STEM students), then this could be just for you.
+And it could be ideal if you’re in the Midlands and get the promised 2-8 inches of snow overnight tonight!
 One long day of electronic tests for everybody tomorrow!

 The game takes the form of a trivia show, and includes a broad range of technical questions geared towards one of two disciplines: Developer, or IT staff.
 Some of the questions appear to be taken straight from the pages of Microsoft Certification, so it looks like a primer for someone preparing to take a MS Certification exam.
 I managed some right answers, but then got caught out by one of the “rogue” questions (does anyone know the nickname of the original Microsoft logo?).